brettforeman3/hello-world/README.md

   The most fun I had on an assingment outside of class was learning **WordPress**!
 Being able to create a fan site was way more enjoyable than I ever thought it would be.
 Here is the link to the page I made: https://weblab.uni.edu/foremanb/wordpress/

+My friend Ben said:
+>This is a really nice page!
+>I love the graphics.